 Professional Development has been ongoing and focused in the areas of English Language Arts and Math over the past several years.
 The adopted language arts series of Wonders McGraw-Hill has had training with teachers to focus on the materials available, strategies for specific reading and writing development.
 Pearson has also provided specific math training in the nine mathematical principals of Common Core and enVision Math, and are providing ongoing training to implement the program.
-Singapore Math strategies have also been presented to all teachers over the last four years.
+Singapore Math strategies have also been presented to all teachers over the past four years.
 Currently the district and our school is providing Common Core training in ELA for new teachers with a specialist, Pat Pavelka, providing specific instruction at each grade level in implementing Common Core Standards.
-Writing and implementation of effective instructional strategies is a focus for the 2019/2020 school year with this training.
-Kristin Hilty is our specialist that was contracted starting this school year to support math implementation.
+Writing and implementation of effective instructional strategies for both in-person and distance learning instruction is a focus for the 2020/2021 school year with this training.
+Kristin Hilty is our specialist that was contracted starting this past school year to support math implementation for both in-person and distance learning instruction.
 We also added Lisa Rogers to support us with Behavior and Social/Emotional Learning.
 Technology has also been a focus to support implementation of Common Core.
 Students have access to five iPads for centers as well as five computers per classroom for online instruction and support for students.
-This year, all teachers are being provided with new LCD projectors in the ceiling of the classrooms and surround sound is embedded for teachers to use during instruction.
+This past school year, all teachers were provided with new LCD projectors in the ceiling of the classrooms and surround sound is embedded for teachers to use during instruction.
+Starting at the end of last school year and so far this school year, the professional development offered has been completed virtually through Zoom or Google Meet.